 COVID-19 is not an isolated event, it will happen again unless our world leaders take clear steps to immediately fix our relationship with nature.
 As people in power continue to exploit our planet in unsustainable ways, we will pay the price in the loss of lives, jobs and economic stability.
+Science clearly shows that we need to act urgently to better protect and conserve nature, both as a safety net for affected communities and as one of our strongest allies against future zoonotic outbreaks.

 The good news is that we know the solutions and they are far cheaper than the cost of inaction.
 It only requires the political will to act.